 After Cam Ne, the Pentagon wanted Safer fired.
 The Defense Department began monitoring TV news broadcasts.
 President Johnson told CBS President Frank Stanton that CBS had “shat on the American flag.”
 He was convinced that Safer was a communist.
 When told that he was Canadian, Johnson replied “Well, I knew he wasn’t an American.”

 The marines felt that Safer’s story was distorted and didn’t convey that Cam Ne had been fortified by the Viet Cong with trenches, underground tunnels, punji stakes and booby traps (though the VC had withdrawn by the time the marines arrived).
 They felt he downplayed sniper fire and (their contention) that the villagers were hostile to American troops.
 Initially, they claimed that only a few houses had been destroyed by artillery.
 “It was just blatant bullshit,” says Safer.

 TURNING TO GRAY

 But the legacy of Cam Ne has less to do with Viet Cong hostilities than with how the Vietnam War was being fought by the United States.
 And, as Safer observes, perceived by Americans at home.
 Things became murkier, more nebulous.
 American boys were, suddenly, no longer shining white knights fighting to protect freedom (however that concept may be defined).
-And, only three years later, the ugly reality of Vietnam would come crashing home after the massacre of unarmed civilians at My Lai, South Vietnam.
+And, only a few years later, the ugly reality of Vietnam would come crashing home after the massacre of unarmed civilians at My Lai, South Vietnam.